The Best Board Games for Teens: Get Them Off Their Screens

 Disney Villanious Wicked to the Core

-Why play the hero when being the villain is so much more evil?
-Because, in Disney Villainous, one of the most popular board games for teenagers, you’ll step into the role of a classic Disney Villain and compete to complete your unique objective before anyone else.
+Why play the hero when being the villain is so much more fun?
+In Disney Villainous, officially one of the best board games for teenagers, you don’t just play a game—you pull off a master plan.

 - 14+